teejl/the_TeeJ/README.md

 Happiness goes hand in hand with unhappiness.
 I understand that a person cannot feel optimum happiness without felling some unhappiness.
 However, I do beleive a person can coast their happiness.
 By this I mean having a close to average amount of happiness throughout the whole day.
 Overall I think the ladder yeilds more happiness, and this is my reasoning: Any unhappiness can corrupt all of the happiness no matter how strong.
 In fact, the stronger the happiness I think makes the unhappiness even worse since they are being take away from it.
 For example, it is much more enjoyable to jog a mile than walk and sprint in the same amount of time.

 I mainly coast my happiness with Basketball, Mathematics, and Friends.

+## Shiny Object Syndrome
+"Give a man a fish and you feed him for a day.
+Teach a man to fish and you feed him for a lifetime.'

+I have been chasing too many dreams.
+I need to cut the excess out of my life and make it simple once more.
+A simple life is easy and enjoyable.
+I want to be a Data Scienties.
+I want to be a Student, a teacher, an actuary, a mathematician, a boyfriend, and a basketball player.
+No TeeJ you can't do all of these things and be happy/successful at all of them.
+So instead I have cut them out.
+Or most of them and I am left with being a mathmatician, a boyfriend, an actuary, and a guy trying to enjoy his activities/friends.
+My priorities are aligned.
+My schedule is flexable.
+My life is relaxed.